tdilauro/Simplified-wiki/Deployment-Instructions.md

   $ brew install homebrew/versions/elasticsearch17
 ```

+Use the instructions given in `$brew info elasticsearch17` to make sure ElasticSearch starts on bootup, or to get it started on a one-time basis.

 # Check out the Simplified repositories

 Depending on whether you're installing the circulation manager, the metadata wrangler, or the content server, you'll check out a different Git repository.